-When compared to the same period a year ago, price growth was strongest in Skagit County, where home prices were up 13.7%.
-Three other counties experienced double-digit price increases.
+- When compared to the same period a year ago, price growth was strongest in Grays Harbor County, where home prices were up 22%.
+San Juan, Jefferson, and Cowlitz counties also saw double-digit price increases.

 Days on Market

-The average number of days it took to sell a home dropped three days compared to the same quarter of 2017.
+- The average number of days it took to sell a home dropped one day when compared to the third quarter of 2018.

-- Thurston County joined King County as the tightest markets in Western Washington, with homes taking an average of 35 days to sell.
-There were eight counties that saw the length of time it took to sell a home drop compared to the same period a year ago.
-Market time rose in five counties and was unchanged in two.
+- Thurston County was the tightest market in Western Washington, with homes taking an average of only 20 days to sell.
+There were six counties where the length of time it took to sell a home dropped compared to the same period a year ago.
+Market time rose in six counties, while two counties were unchanged.

-Across the entire region, it took an average of 51 days to sell a home in the fourth quarter of 2018.
-This is down from 54 days in the fourth quarter of 2017 but up by 12 days when compared to the third quarter of 2018.
+- Across the entire region, it took an average of 38 days to sell a home in the third quarter.
+This was down 3 days compared to the second quarter of this year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.
-I am continuing to move the needle toward buyers as price growth moderates and listing inventory continues to rise.
+I am leaving the needle in the same position as the first and second quarters, as demand appears to still be strong.

 As Chief Economist for Windermere Real Estate, Matthew Gardner is responsible for analyzing and interpreting economic data and its impact on the real estate market on both a local and national level.
 Matthew has over 30 years of professional experience both in the U.S. and U.K.